 2. Loud and boisterous behavior, physical or verbal harassment and the use of profanity is prohibited.
 Persons exhibiting such behavior will be asked to leave.
 Police will be called if necessary.

-3. Use of library computers to harass or bully is inappropriate and grounds for loss of computer privileges.
+3. Use of library computers or virtual meeting space to harass or bully is inappropriate and grounds for loss of privileges.

 4. Use of tobacco in any form, smoking, e-cigarettes, or use of a controlled substance is not allowed.

 5. Soliciting, handing out pamphlets or sale of items is not permitted on the property with the exception of fundraising activities of the library or permission from the Library Director or Board of Directors.

 6. Appropriate attire, including shirts and shoes, must be worn at all times.